Publication Ethics and Malpractice Statement

 - These changes should be clearly mentioned in the revised manuscript.

 The entire contents of Trauma International are protected under India and international copyrights.
 However, the Journal grants to all users a free, irrevocable, worldwide, perpetual right of access to, and a license to use, copy, distribute, perform and display the work publicly and to make and distribute derivative works in any digital medium for any reasonable non-commercial purpose, subject to proper attribution of authorship and ownership of the rights.
-The journal also grants the right to make small numbers of printed copies for their personal non-commercial use under Creative Commons Attribution-Non-Commercial-Share Alike 4.0 License from 2021.
+The journal uses a recent Creative Commons License.

 Acceptance or rejection